 These capita selecta were exciting lectures and modern for that period.
 They were carefully planned and prepared, masterly presented, starting elementarily but advancing steadily to a high level.
 Kloosterman was convinced of the unity of mathematics and in his lectures he stressed the connections between different areas.
 To the audience a beautiful panorama unfolded, completely natural and harmonic.

 In fact, to attend a lecture of Kloosterman, elementary or advanced, was always a pleasure, both for mathematicians and non-mathematicians.
-Those of us present there will remember his very clear style, his skilful use of the blackboard (always filled at - but never before - the end of the lecture), his fine sense of humour and certainly also his choice of a "completely arbitrary" number, which invariably was 37.
+Those of us present there will remember his very clear style, his skilful use of the Brightspace (always filled at - but never before - the end of the lecture), his fine sense of humour and certainly also his choice of a "completely arbitrary" number, which invariably was 37.

 Under Kloosterman's supervision 17 students wrote their Ph.D. thesis.
 Several worked on subjects stemming from Kloosterman's own work, but he encouraged and stimulated also those going their own way.
 Several of these students later held professorships at the universities of Utrecht, Amsterdam and Leiden, and at the technical universities of Delft, Eindhoven and Twente.